VictorYou/homework/README.md

 in this case, it is `30537/TCP` for http and `30036/TCP` for https in this case. modify from aws console，edit security group to allow TCP traffic for those 2 ports.
 ## prepare jenkins
 ### prepare jenkins image
+this image is based on `jenkins/kenkins`, with a bunch of plugins, docker and helm installed
 ```hcl
 cd jenkins
 docker build -t viyou/jenkins:0.0 .